cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 [[RFC editor: please change "RFCXXXX" to the correct number before publication.]]

+Applications MUST encrypt and authenticate skU, and MUST authenticate pkS.
+Secrecy of pkS is optional.
+If an application requires secrecy of pkS, this value SHOULD be included in the Credentials structure (step 5) and omitted from the HMAC computation (step 12).

-Applications may optionally include pk(skU), IdU, or IdS in the Credentials structure at step 5 if secrecy of these values is desired.
+Applications may optionally include pkU, IdU, or IdS in the Credentials structure at step 5 if secrecy of these values is desired.
 If an application does not encrypt any of these values, they may be included in the aad.
 Instantiations of OPAQUE MUST specify how aad is constructed and serialized.